iamrommelc/Melanoma-Classification-using-transfer-learning/README.md

 For testing set, first 75 images from each class of ISBI 2017 dataset are taken.
 Data images are augmented by horizontal rotation and increase in saturation.

+### 2. Transfer Learning of CNN:
+Here, a pre-trained VGG19 network (pre-trained with ImageNet dataset) is taken and trained with the new dataset and validated.
+Once results are stored and observed, classification begins.

+### 3. Classification:
+Here, the pre-trained VGG19 network is tested against the 150 image dataset extracted from ISBI 2017 dataset and lassified accordingly.
+The results of the performance matrix are stored and classification results are displayed.

+## Inventory:

+## Keywords:
+Melanoma, Transfer Learning, Deep Learning, Augmentation, VGG19.